-I was quite excited to get on the new Boeing 747-8i, the newest 747.
+I was quite excited to get on the Boeing 747-8i, the newest 747, especially in Lufthansa First Class on the 748i.
 Lufthansa is the launch customer for this model, and Dulles to Frankfurt is the first route.
 The initial delivery was just this one aircraft.
 I was a little nervous that something could happen, and I would miss my chance to get on this bird, but thankfully it all worked out.
 The first flight for Lufthansa’s 747-8i was on June 1, and my trip was mid July 2012, so the aircraft I flew on was quite new.
 There have now been a few of these planes delivered to Lufthansa.

 I didn’t do a great job of exploring the plane, although i did walk through the lower deck business cabin.
 Nice to finally see flat bed seats in Lufthansa Business Class.
 I mostly enjoyed the lovely new First Class service.
 I was quite impressed with the improvements that have been made to modernize their first class product.
 The seat is virtually the same as what is on the A380, except that the seats are angled in their alignment due to the curvature in the nose of the cabin.
 Similar to the United First Class Suite, there is a shoulder strap for take off and landing, but the flight attendants actually neglected to remind us to use them when we landed in Frankfurt.

 Champagne and warm macadamia nuts